RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 `Network fatal error: server uses a different protocol version`

 You need to download the correct game version to match your server version.
-0.4.8 RC5 supports RoRNet 2.41, the latest server protocol.
+Version 2020.01 supports RoRNet 2.42, the latest server protocol.

 The latest version may be downloaded from the [homepage](https://www.rigsofrods.org/).